-Division 8-Part not to apply to prisoners
+Division 8 Part not to apply to prisoners

-103-Part does not apply to prisoners
+103 Part does not apply to prisoners

-Nothing in this Part applies to a worker who is a prisoner in custody in a prison or police gaol.
+Nothing in this Part applies to a worker who is in lawful detention or custody.

-Part 6-Discriminatory, coercive and misleading conduct
+Part 6 Discriminatory, coercive and misleading conduct

-Division 1-Prohibition of discriminatory, coercive or misleading conduct
+Division 1 Prohibition of discriminatory, coercive or misleading conduct

-104-Prohibition of discriminatory conduct
+104 Prohibition of discriminatory conduct

-- (1) A person must not engage in discriminatory conduct for a prohibited reason.
-Maximum penalty: - (a) in the case of an individual-\$100 000; - (b) in the case of a body corporate-\$500 000. - (2) A person commits an offence under subsection (1) only if the reason referred to in section 106 was the dominant reason for the discriminatory conduct.
+(1) A person must not engage in discriminatory conduct for a prohibited reason.

+- (a) in the case of an individual-1,155 penalty units, or - (b) in the case of a body corporate-5,770 penalty units. - (2) A person commits an offence under subsection (1) only if the reason referred to in section 106 was the dominant reason for the discriminatory conduct.